Harding Bisons football

 The Harding Bisons football program represents Harding University in college football as a Division II member of the Great American Conference.
 Harding is located in Searcy, Arkansas.
-The Bisons are led by head coach Paul Simmons, a former Harding linebacker, with a record of 50-13.
-Simmons has coached the Bisons to four playoff appearances in a row, not counting the cancelled 2020 season.
+The Bisons are led by head coach Paul Simmons, a former Harding linebacker.
+They were NCAA Division II national champions in 2023.

-The back-to-back 2016 and 2017 seasons were the most successful run in the history of the program.
-Ronnie Huckeba's 2016 squad, before his retirement from coaching, won the conference title before making it to the quarterfinals of the NCAA Division II playoffs.
-The following year under first-year head coach Simmons, the Bisons won three post-season games to make it to the semifinals of the playoffs before losing to Texas A&M-Commerce (the storied football program formerly and widely known as East Texas State).
+The 2016 and 2017 seasons were some of the most successful runs in the history of the program.
+Ronnie Huckeba's 2016 squad, before his retirement from coaching, won the conference title and made it to the quarterfinals of the NCAA Division II playoffs.
+The following year under first-year head coach Simmons, the Bisons won three post-season games to make it to the semifinals of the playoffs before losing to East Texas A&M (the storied football program formerly and widely known as East Texas State, now in NCAA Division I FCS).

-There are 52 former Bison football players who have earned All-American status, either on the NAIA or the NCAA Division II levels.
+Simmons achieved his first undefeated regular season in 2023, with a mark of 11–0.
+That team later defeated Lenoir–Rhyne in the NCAA Division II semifinals to send Harding to its first-ever national championship game.
+On December 16, Harding defeated Colorado School of Mines to win the 2023 NCAA Division II national championship.